zuplo/docs/docs/articles/monetization-policy-setup.md

 sidebar_label: Step 3 - Configure Monetization Policy
 ---

-In the previous steps you learned how to set up Stripe and configure your Developer Portal for monetization.
+In the previous steps, you learned how to [set up Stripe](./monetization-webhook-setup.md) and [configure your Developer Portal for monetization](./monetization-dev-portal-setup.md).
 In this step, you will configure your Zuplo API to ensure that users are allowed to use your API according to the plan they subscribe to.